David Bowie Paintings

 Major Arcana cards series

-The first edition of 50 was only gifted to his family and friends (And today some of them are presented by the Masterpiece Gallery in London).
-Then in the 90s’, a new release of smaller size and a larger edition (how many?) was made available to the public.
+Five silkscreens after the tarot made by David Bowie inspired this series, which was inspired by the five major tarot cards in Los Angeles in November 1975.
+The first edition of 50 was only gifted to his family and friends.
+Then, in the 90s’, a new release of a smaller size and a larger edition was made available to the public.

 Representations of the Major Arcana